Leander-s/komnet/README.md

 run:
     tests:
-        run scripts
+        run ./run_tests.sh <partition> (largemem by default)
-        outputs in ./results
+        9.2 outputs in ./results_92
-        potential errors in ./errors
+        9.3 outputs in ./results_93

 TODO:
-maybe run tests program 5 times instead of doing for loop in test Powerpoint
+run_tests.sh shouldnt have to be killed. maybe run tests program 5 times instead of doing for loop in test Powerpoint
 PDF